Zuehlke/aws-cloudformation-tutorial/doc/template-desc.md

 ...
 ```

-SecurityGroup for the loadbalancer.
-Allows the TCP port 80.
+SecurityGroup for the loadbalancer used to control the network traffic like firewall.
+Allows request from every IP Address on port 80.<br/><br/>

 ```json
 "WebServerSecurityGroup": {